Massage Therapy History: From Ancient to Modern RMT

 The story of therapeutic massage begins in the cradle of ancient civilizations, where it was more than a mere indulgence; it was a crucial aspect of medicinal practices and daily life.

-In ancient China, texts as old as 2700 BCE describe massage techniques used to correct imbalances in the body and improve overall health.
-These early methods were intertwined with the principles of Traditional Chinese Medicine, emphasizing the flow of Qi, or vital energy.
+In ancient China, texts dating back to around 2700 BCE describe massage techniques used to correct bodily imbalances and enhance overall health.
+These early methods were closely tied to the principles of Traditional Chinese Medicine, emphasizing the flow of Qi, or vital energy.

 Similarly, in ancient Egypt, wall paintings in the tombs of physicians depict scenes of massage therapy, indicating its use in medical treatments and possibly in preparation for burial rituals.
-These practices were not only physical in nature but were also believed to have spiritual implications.
+These practices were not only physical in nature but also believed to have spiritual implications.
+Ancient Egyptian massage focused on pain relief and healing—the same goals our registered massage therapists pursue today through evidence-based treatment protocols.

 Through the Middle Ages and the Renaissance, the practice of massage underwent significant evolution.
 During the Middle Ages, massage somewhat fell out of favour in the West due to shifting attitudes and religious influences.
 However, it persisted in Eastern cultures, continuing to develop in complexity and technique.